Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 Since our model implements `JsonObject` using a dictionary, an individual property can be expressed using `KeyValuePair<string, JsonEntity>` — the name of the property (`string`) and its value (`JsonEntity`).

-As you can see, we used LINQ comprehension syntax again to combine sequential parsers.
+As you can see, we used the LINQ query syntax again to combine sequential parsers.
 A `JsonProperty` is made out of a `JsonString` for the name, a colon, and a `JsonEntity` which denotes its value.
-We use `Select()` on `JsonString` to lazily extract only the raw `string` value, as we're not interested in the object itself.
+We use `Select(...)` on `JsonString` to lazily extract only the raw `string` value, as we're not interested in the object itself.

 For the `JsonObject` parser, we pretty much wrote the same code as we did for `JsonArray`, replacing square brackets with curly braces and `JsonEntity` with `JsonProperty`.